Clio Logo

 John Wornall House Museum

+In 1845, Richard and Judith sold the farm to John and his brother George.
+In 1849, George caught “gold rush fever” and set out for California; he died along the way of cholera.
+Judith also passed away that same year, and Richard returned to Kentucky.
+The Wornall farm thus became John’s sole property.
 John married three times.
 The first marriage was in 1850 to Matilda Polk from Kentucky.
 Matilda died childless in 1851 after one year of marriage.
-In 1854, John married Eliza Shalcross Johnson, daughter of Rev. Thomas Johnson, founder of the Shawnee Indian Mission in what is now Kansas City.
-John and Eliza had seven children of which only two, Frank and Thomas, survived.
+In 1854, John married Eliza Shalcross Johnson, daughter of Rev. Thomas Johnson, founder of the Shawnee Indian Mission in what is now Kansas City, Kansas.
+John and Eliza had seven children, of whom only two, Frank and Thomas, survived.
 They had five daughters who all passed away before the age of three.
 Eliza died in July 1865 due to medical complications three weeks after giving birth to Thomas.
 John married for the third time in 1866 to Roma Johnson, Eliza’s cousin.
 John and Roma had three sons, of which two – John Jr and Charles Hardin – survived to adulthood.

 In 1858, John constructed the Wornall House on his farm.
 The Greek Revival style, two-story brick structure was built almost entirely with local materials.
-Limestone and mortar came from nearby sources, while the bricks were produced on site only fifty feet away.
+Limestone and mortar came from nearby sources, while the bricks were produced on-site only fifty feet away.
 It is possible John used enslaved bricklayers to build the house.

 John and Roma's son, John Wornall, Jr., lived in the house until his death in 1962.
 Two years later, the Jackson County Historical Society acquired ownership of the Wornall House.
-The organization restored the home to its antebellum appearance, and placed it on the National Register of Historic Places in 1969.
-In 1972, it opened to the public as the first house museum in Kansas City.
+The organization restored the home to its antebellum appearance and placed it on the National Register of Historic Places in 1969.
+In 1972, the home opened to the public as the first house museum in Kansas City.
 In 2011, the house came under the management of a new entity called Wornall Majors House Museums, which also operates the Alexander Majors House.

 "Building the Wornall House."
 Wornall Majors House Museums.
 Accessed August 3, 2021. https://www.wornallmajors.org/explore/wornall-house/.